tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ### 1. Instructor Do: Welcome to Class (5 min)

 Welcome to the cryptography fundamentals part of the course.
-In today's class you will be covering the basic cryptographic techniques that blockchain technology, as well as the rest of the internet, is built upon.
+In today's class, you will be covering the basic cryptographic techniques that blockchain technology, as well as the rest of the internet, is built upon.

 Ask the students to refresh their definitions:

 * What is a hash?

-  **Answer**: A one way function that produces a digital fingerprint of data.
+ **Answer**: A one-way function that produces a digital fingerprint of data.

 * What is a wallet?

  **Answer**: A set of "keys" to your funds that are on the blockchain.

 Explain that today, we will be learning the techniques that make these things possible.